 Remedies are available to members to enforce these rights.
 These include court‐ordered investigations (to review alleged wrongdoing), compliance orders (e.g. to share information with members), and "business‐style" derivative action and oppression remedies.

-Currently, under the CCA, directors' and members' meetings cannot be conducted by way of a unanimous written resolution; however such meetings are permitted in certain circumstances under the CNCA.
+Previously, under the CCA, directors' and members' meetings could not be conducted by way of a unanimous written resolution; however such meetings are permitted in certain circumstances under the NFP Act.

-The CNCA requires annual members' meetings to elect directors, appoint a corporate accountant and review financial statements.
-The CNCA sets out options for providing notice of members' meetings and for absentee voting.
+The NFP Act requires annual members' meetings to elect directors, appoint a corporate accountant and review financial statements.
+The NFP Act sets out options for providing notice of members' meetings and for absentee voting.

-The new reporting obligations are designed to be simpler than the current CCA requirements.
-The most significant of these is the requirement simply to file copies of by-laws, without the need for review and approval by the Minister of Industry.
-The following are the key ongoing filing requirements for a corporation operating under the CNCA:
+The new reporting obligations are designed to be simpler than the previous CCA requirements.
+The most significant of these is the requirement simply to file copies of by‐laws, without the need for review and approval by the Minister of Industry.
+The following are the key ongoing filing requirements for a corporation operating under the NFP Act:

 - annual return;